OD010425/MCP2221-Demonstration-Tool/README.md

-# MCP2221-Demonstration-Utility
+# MCP2221 Demonstration Tool
-A demonstration utility for the MCP2221 USB to UART/I2C bridge peripherals.
+A demonstration tool for the MCP2221 USB to UART/I2C bridge peripherals.
 This tool is developed in C++ using Qt framework and MCP2221 DLL v2 from Microchip Technologies.
 In this tool you can:
 - Configure the GPIO pins (GP0 to GP3) as input, output, analog input, or analog output.
 - Plot data captured from analog input pins.